boardwalk/erltest/README.md

 ERL_LIBS=. ./build-boot
 ```

-The creates erltest.boot, a blob that describes how to start your release.
-We need `ERL_LIBS=.` because Erlang needs to be able to find the erltest application we specified in erltest.rel, and the current directory is not its load path by default.
+The creates erltest.script, a script that describes how to start your release as well as erltest.boot, a binary version of the script.
+We need `ERL_LIBS=.` because Erlang needs to be able to find the erltest application we specified in erltest.rel, and the current directory is not in its load path by default.

 To finally bring up our system, we run erl: